kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 ## Provide additional steps

 You can configure Runtime operations by providing additional steps.
-To add a new step, follow the tutorials:
+To add a new step, follow these tutorials:

 <div tabs name="runtime-provisioning-deprovisioning" group="runtime-provisioning-deprovisioning">
   <details>